KostasSliazas/gallery/README.md

 # Gallery

 Welcome to **kostassliazas.github.io/gallery**, a showcase of images and media that highlights creative collections, projects, or experiments.
-This gallery is designed to display various media in an engaging and responsive manner.
 ## Quick Links

 - [Demo](#demo)